Schinzel Hypothesis on average and rational points: Introduction

 \subsection{Smallest height of a rational point}

-Bounding the least height of a $\Q$-point on a variety $V$ over $\Q$ is a hard problem whose solution implies Hilbert's 10th problem for $\Q$.
+Bounding the least height of a $\Q$-point on a variety $V$ over $\Q$ is a hard problem whose solution implies Hilbert's 10th Problem for $\Q$.
 Amongst the Fano varieties it is only for quadrics that the known bound is essentially best possible, which is due to Cassels \cite{MR69217}.
-Tschinkel \cite [Section 4.16]{MR2498064} gave a heuristical reason supporting that for all $\epsilon>0$ the least Weil height of a $\Q$-point should satisfy \beq{eq:conjetchink}{ H(x) =O_\epsilon \l(\frac{1}{\tau(V)^{1+\epsilon}}\r),} where $\tau(V)$ is the Tamagawa number.
+Tschinkel gave a conjecture for the size of the smallest $\Q$-point \cite[Section 4.16]{MR2498064}.
+In this direction we have the following result.

-For Ch\^ atelet surfaces of the form $x^2-ay^2=P(t)$ the typical size of $\tau(V)$ is $1/|P|$.
-Corollary \ref {cor:linikcosnt} and the case of conics by Cassels \cite{MR69217} directly imply the following \begin{corollary} Let $\epsilon>0$, let $a\in \Z\setminus\{1,-1\}$ be square-free and let $d\in \N$.
-For a positive proportion of degree $d$ integer polynomials $P$, the equation $ x^2 -a y^2 =P(t)$ has a solution $(x, y, t) \in \N^3$ with \end{corollary} Even if we knew Manin's conjecture for Ch\^atelet surfaces with a square-root error term, one would only get the bound $O_\epsilon(|P|^{2+\epsilon } )$.
-The conjecture is currently only known when $\deg(P)\leq 4 $ and the error terms never exhibit a power saving.
-The term $(\log |P| )^{d+\epsilon}$ in Corollary \ref{cor:leastpoint} is related to the correcting exponent $\epsilon$ in \eqref {eq:conjetchink}.
-Elsenhans and Jahnel showed that it is required for quartic threefolds \cite{MR2333743} and cubic surfaces \cite {MR2676747}.